Teeth Straightening Options for Adults

 There are a few different clear aligner systems to choose from when considering dentist-delivered clear aligners, such as:

 - Some local labs make their own clear aligners

 Your dentist plays an integral role in these types of clear aligner treatments.
 For instance, your dentist may have to perform tooth contouring, bite calibration and/or attachment placement to help your teeth move to their ideal position.
 Plus, your dentist or orthodontist will continue to monitor your progress to ensure that your treatment is on track.
 Dentist-delivered clear aligner treatments generally give you similar results to braces for fixing mediocre tooth movements.
 They also give you better results as compared to at-home clear aligners.
 Plus, the results you get from having a dentist supervise your treatment is likely to last you a lifetime (so long as you wear your retainers every night!)

 Simple tooth movements

-What are simple tooth movements?
+What qualifies as simple tooth movement?

 Examples of simple tooth movements:

 What are my treatment options for fixing simple tooth movements?